DioxusLabs/dioxus/packages/rink/README.md

 You can use Html-like semantics with inline styles, tree hierarchy, components, and more in your [`text-based user interface (TUI)`](https://en.wikipedia.org/wiki/Text-based_user_interface) application.

-Rink is essentially a port of [Ink](https://github.com/vadimdemedes/ink) but for [`Rust`](https://www.rust-lang.org/) and [`Dioxus`](https://dioxuslabs.com/).
+Rink is essentially a port of [Ink](https://github.com/vadimdemedes/ink) but for [`Rust`](https://www.rust-lang.org/).
 Rink doesn't depend on Node.js or any other JavaScript runtime, so your binaries are portable and beautiful.

 ## Limitations